onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "A human being unable to have a meaningful impact on the world ceases to exist." - [David Graeber](https://www.goodreads.com/quotes/9664160-a-human-being-unable-to-have-a-meaningful-impact-on)

+We need to crowdsource the meaning of life - we need to point to the best possible conception of how to live our lives We must co-create the meaning of life - define it and manifest it The meaning of life is to participate in evolution and leave a mark on the memetic DNA of culture The meaning of life is to improve the quality of the game - experience is itself awesome The meaning of life is a good problem to work on
+The meaning of life is to propagate it
+The meaning of life is experience itself - and our mission is to improve that experience - to create the best possible conditions for other conscious beings for perpetuity - we truly could take over the universe and fill it with life

 we are starved for meaning
 belonging
 significance